rikhuijzer/phd-thesis/chapters/discussion.typ

 We found that a higher self-efficacy and motivation were significantly related to dropout.
 This means that how participants responded at the start of the week was related to whether they would soon drop out.
 With these and other variables, the model achieved an average AUC of 0.69, which means it could be useful in practice.
-After estimating the predictive performance in practice, we found that the model could sometimes predict dropout multiple weeks in advance with few false positives.
+After estimating the predictive performance in practice, we found that the linear regression model could sometimes predict dropout multiple weeks in advance with few false positives.

 In conclusion, to answer the question whether we can predict who will drop out from special forces selection:
 From Chapter 4 and 5, it looks like we can predict dropout reasonably well.